Susana-C/Susana-Chen/README.md

 ### 'clinical_classification_medroberta'
 **Clinical text classification with MedRoBERTa**

-A Master's thesis project conducted in collaboration with a hospital, focusing on **multi-label classification of Dutch clinical notes** using transformer-based models.
+A Clinical NLP project conducted in collaboration with a hospital, focusing on **multi-label classification of Dutch clinical notes** using transformer-based models.
 The project explores **LLM-assisted weak supervision** to extend the label space (ICF categories) with minimal manual annotation, and evaluates sentence and note-level performance.

 **Key topics:**